Teen Dating Advice

 An important part of a date is preparation!
 This includes asking out your date, planning an activity and getting yourself clean — looking and smelling good to present your best self.

 Teens are all about texting, but the old-fashioned phone call, or even asking out in person, shows a lot of respect and courage!
-Do some role playing and have your teen pretend to call and ask someone out.
+Do some role-playing and have your teen pretend to call and ask someone out.
 Have them be asked out as well so they know how to accept or respectfully decline an invitation.
+Certainly, your house is the best place to learn teenage dating etiquette!

 “Hanging out” is fun, but oftentimes it leads to boredom, which leads to trouble.
+Consider implementing the requirement of a set plane before hand.
+AS far as teenage dating rules go, this one will ensure the most fun and the best outcomes.
 Planning different and exciting activities for dates will keep things from getting awkward and will be SO much more fun!
 If all kids ever do is “hang out,” won’t they do the same when they’re married?
 It’s great to veg out some nights of course, but if you and your spouse just sit on the couch all the time, you aren’t growing as a couple or making new memories!
 We want to start those good habits now with your kids!

 Help your teen brainstorm some fun date activities.
 We’ve got tons of ideas on our site that can be adapted for teens.
 Check out our group date resources below!